Rise of Trees

 - The earliest tree-like plants lacked wood, and did not increase in girth over their lifetime.

-What is the earliest known tree-like plant?
+What is the earliest known tree?

 - The earliest known tree-like plants are the Gilboa trees (Eospermatopteris), known from fossils dating back 385 million years ago (late Middle Devonian Period).

 - This plant was from an ancient and strange fern-like group, called the cladoxylopsids.

 - These plants attained heights of 25 feet, growing similar to a palm, which is incredible given the height of plants (~6 feet) during the early Middle Devonian.

 - They had very complex anatomy for the time period, but did not possess wood like a pine or oak tree.
 In fact, the details of how they grew is still a mystery given the limited fossil record of these plants

 - A strange feature of these trees was that they did not possess leaves!
 They had a complex pattern of branching, which allowed stems to get smaller and smaller, but there is no evidence of leaf blades.
 They probably had green stem tips which did photosynthesis, and it was adequate for the time period.

 - Since then, tree-like forms have evolved several times in history.
 In fact, almost every plant group, including ferns, club-mosses, horsetails, and seed plants, have evolved tree-like forms.

 Above: Fossil stump of one of the earliest tree-like plants on Earth, Eospermatopteris, at Gilboa, NY

 Above: Diagram of Earth's earliest trees, Eospermatopteris